 The April Male Athlete of the Month is awarded to two student-athletes who are the backbone of the Men’s Varsity Lacrosse Team’s defense.
 Having two of the best players in New England at a position that requires only one to play at a given time, would leave most coaches with the tough decision of who to play and who to sit?
 However, these two players have run with their coach's decision to split games and play halves, a responsibility that is not only difficult but incredibly uncommon.
 They hold each other to a high standard and make each other better every practice and game.
 There is no question that they both make our offensive shooters better.
 They have held teams to a record low percent of under 4 goals per game.
 Husky Nation is lucky to have these two extremely talented goalies.
 Leading the team to a 9-0 start, and seen all over campus hanging out with one another as best buds.
 Cory Lyons and Max McGuire are awarded the April Athlete of the Month for or their selfless team-first attitude, their outstanding play and their natural leadership.

-At New Hampton School, Jamie has made an impact teaching character in all that he does.
-Jamie says that to him the character of his athletes is more important than their skills, and that he chooses student-athletes based on whether he would trust them to babysit his kids.
+At New Hampton School, Jamie has made an impact teaching character and positive sportsmanship in all that he does.
+Jamie says that to him the character of his athletes is more important than their skills.
 One of Jamie's greatest memories here at New Hampton School was winning the 2002 New England Basketball Championship, when he felt that it was "a true and complete team effort with a great bunch of young people who really played their hearts out."
-Jamie's favorite leisure time activities involve watching his children – son Ryder and daughter Dempsey compete in athletics as well as spending time with his wife Lara hiking and playing tennis.
+Jamie's favorite leisure time activities involves watching his children – son Ryder and daughter Dempsey compete in athletics as well as spending time with his wife Lara hiking, golfing, bowling and playing tennis.
 Jamie and Lara live in Wolfe House with their children.

 Jenna McCabe works as an instructor in the Academic Support Program and is the Assistant Director of Athletics.
 She also is the Head Varsity Women’s lacrosse coach.
 Jenna is a 2009 graduate of Boston College, where she received a bachelor’s degree in Communications and a minor in Sociology.